-In order to build on functions, an object will need to derive a class from the IUnknown object and insert the extra functions into the derived class declaration.
+To build on functions, an object will need to derive a class from the IUnknown object and insert the extra functions into the derived class declaration.
 It's interesting to note that the COM standard that Microsoft maintains states that objects cannot expose their variables-only functions.